 Reception of the Sacraments First Penance, First Holy Communion, Confirmation

 These sacraments are parish based with direction coming from the parish at which the family is registered.
 Parents will be notified by their parish when meetings and workshops are scheduled so that they can assist in the preparation of their children for the sacraments.

 Before and After School Programs

 School doors open at 7:35 AM for student arrival.
 Your child is expected to be picked up at dismissal by 2:25.

 On regular dismissal days, an After School Program is available until 5:30 PM.
 On four hour dismissal days an afternoon program is available until 3:00.
-There is no After School Program on the last day before Thanksgiving and Christmas breaks.
+There is no After School Program on the last day before holidays.

 Students are not permitted in the school after dismissal unless they are attending a school sponsored activity in progress.
 At the conclusion of the activity, students must be picked up or attend to After School Program.
 Students who do not attend the program regularly should bring a note from their parent/guardian requesting the child be sent to the After School Program for that day.
 Teachers need to know a change in transportation at the end of the day.
 Without a note, the child will be sent home in their usual fashion.
 Please help us to avoid confusion in this matter.

 Transportation is provided by the school district in which the child lives.
 Safety and proper behavior are required of all students riding a bus.
 It is the right and responsibility of the bus driver to report any student’s misconduct to the principal through a form School Bus Incident Report to Parents.
 A copy of the bus driver’s report will be sent to the parent of the child reported.

 All misconduct forms sent to parents are to be signed and returned to the principal on the next day of school.
 If a student continually violates safety or courtesy practices, they will be suspended from riding the bus.
 Fighting or flagrant disrespect to the bus driver or other passengers will result in immediate suspension from the bus.